IdeaCardsNFT/ideacardsnft.github.io/press-release.md

 ---
 > The #ideacards NFT experiment questions the future of intellectual property and creativity in the blockchain era.

-A one-of-a-kind project invites you to **own an idea by buying it as a non-fungible tokens** (NFT).
-This consists in **symbolically transfering ideas to the blockchain**: original ideas are picked from scribbled paper notebooks, then a summary is minted as an NFT, finally all physical evidence is destroyed.
+A one-of-a-kind research experiment invites you to **own an idea by buying it as a non-fungible tokens** (NFT).
+The project consists in **symbolically transferring ideas to the blockchain**: ideas never released before are drawn from scribbled paper notebooks, then a summary is minted as an NFT, finally all physical evidence is destroyed.
 The process is designed as a performance, but the question raised is very seriously considered by the industry today: **can NFT be used to trade intellectual property?**

-#### NFT as an experimentation field

-WIP The project is not digital art per se, but is using NFTs to make a point.

 #### Uploading ideas to the blockchain